happycube/ld-decode/README.md

 `--debug` sets logger verbosity level to *debug*.
 Useful for debugging and better log information.
 (Recommended To Enable for Archival)

-`-ct` enables a *chroma trap*, a filter intended to reduce chroma interference on the main luma signal.
+`--ct` enables a *chroma trap*, a filter intended to reduce chroma interference on the main luma signal.
 Use if seeing banding or checkerboarding on the main luma .tbc in ld-analyse.

 `--recheck_phase` Re-check chroma phase on every field, fixes most colour issues.
 (No effect on U-matic)

-`-sl` defines the output *sharpness level*, as an integer from 0-100, the default being 0.
+`--sl` defines the output *sharpness level*, as an integer from 0-100, the default being 0.
 Higher values are better suited for plain, flat images i.e. cartoons and animated material, as strong ghosting can occur (akin to cranking up the sharpness on any regular TV set.)

-`-dp demodblock` Displays Raw Demodulated Frequency Spectrum Graphs, makes a pop-up window per each thread so -t 32 would give you 32 GUI windows etc
+`--dp demodblock` Displays Raw Demodulated Frequency Spectrum Graphs, makes a pop-up window per each thread so -t 32 would give you 32 GUI windows etc

 ## Input file formats: